A broken ankle

 I can vividly remember exactly where I came to rest, but I couldn’t piece together how I got there.
 I was facing up the trail, slightly down the hill but behind two trees.
 There I noticed my ankle was facing the wrong way so decided to stay put.

 Luckily the next two people on the trail had emergency blankets and called the paramedics.
 Everyone who went passed slowed down and asked if I was OK.
 My friend – after waiting for a long time at the bottom of the trail – decided I wasn’t that slow and headed back up to find out where I’d got to!

-A trip to hospital
+A trip to the hospital

 I eventually left – with extra metal holding my ankle together – to start my recovery at my family home.
-My mother, who had worked in a hospital all her life, had retired a week earlier, now has one last patient.
+My mother, who had worked in a hospital all her life, had retired a week earlier, and now has one last patient.

 It took around three months to recover, which included another surgery to remove the pin holding my ankle together.
-There are strong memories of pain when standing up, nausea when they revealed the stitches from the surgery and the weakness and stiffness when beginning physical therapy.
+There are strong memories of pain when standing up, nausea when they revealed the stitches from the surgery and weakness and stiffness when beginning physical therapy.